talon-one/talon_one.js/docs/ManagementApi.md

 ## getApplicationEventsWithoutTotalCount

-> InlineResponse20018 getApplicationEventsWithoutTotalCount(applicationId, opts)
+> InlineResponse20020 getApplicationEventsWithoutTotalCount(applicationId, opts)

 List Applications events

 Lists all events recorded for an application.
-Instead of having the total number of results in the response, this endpoint only if there are more results.
+Instead of having the total number of results in the response, this endpoint only mentions whether there are more results.

 ### Example